The Vision Sciences Society announces the 2020-2021 inaugural members of The Student-Postdoc Advisory Committee (SPC)!

 National Institute of Mental Health

 J. Brendan Ritchie, Ph.D, is a post-doctoral fellow in the Laboratory of Brain and Cognition at the National Institute of Mental Health (USA), where he is conducting research on the neural basis of visual categorization and category learning.
 Previously he was a post-doctoral fellow at KU Leuven (Belgium), a research associate at Macquarie University (Australia), and a graduate student at the University of Maryland (USA), where he obtained his doctoral degree.
-Brendan is excited to be a part of SPArC, and wants to help make VSS more responsive to the interests of early career researchers in vision science.
+Brendan is excited to be a part of SPC, and wants to help make VSS more responsive to the interests of early career researchers in vision science.